0.2 Miles Easy

 Parking: Parking can be found along FR-75 south of the Red Creek Campground and north of FR-19.
 Look for a brown sign with a lookout symbol.

 Warning: Dolly Sods was used for military bombing training during WWII and there are still unexploded ordinances in the ground out in the wilderness.
-Most of these trails and the areas around them have been combed and searched, but not everything has been found.
+Most of these trails and the surrounding area have been combed and searched, but not everything has been found.
 If you find any strange metal objects, especially bomb-shaped, do not tamper with them.
 Make a note of where you found it and alert the proper authorities.
 More information can be found at the wilderness trailheads.

 Dolly Sods trail map PDF